DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 ## Abstract
 In the following you will find the development of an **deep reinforcement learning Agent** that collects yellow bananas and leaves bad (dark) ones.
-The realisation is done with a value optimization based learning approach with DQNs (figure 1).
+Realised with a value optimization based learning approach with DQNs (figure 1).
 It learns model-free the rules of the game and the necessary control movements by getting a reward/punishment for each collected banana.

 The development of the agent is a two step process.
 First adjusting the given agent from a former project to this project and